Kurdistan: Geography

-Iraqi Kurdistan is divided into six governorates, three of which (and parts of others) are under the control of the Kurdistan Regional Government.
-Iranian Kurdistan encompasses Kurdistan Province and the greater parts of West Azerbaijan, Kermanshah, and Īlām provinces.
-Syrian Kurdistan is located primarily in northern Syria, and covers the province of Al Hasakah and northern Raqqa Governorate, northern Aleppo Governorate and also Jabal al-Akrad (Mountain of the Kurds) region.
-The major cities in this region are Qamishli (Kurdish: Qamişlo) and Al Hasakah (Kurdish: Hasakah).

-Turkish Kurdistan encompasses a large area of Eastern Anatolia Region and southeastern Anatolia of Turkey and it is home to an estimated 6 to 8 million Kurds.
-There are another 9 to 12 million Turkish citizens of Kurdish descent in predominantly Turkish regions of Turkey as the majority of Turkish Kurds no longer live in Southeastern Anatolia.
+Turkish Kurdistan encompasses a large area of Eastern Anatolia region and southeastern Anatolia of Turkey and it is home to an estimated 6 to 8 million Kurds.

 Subdivisions (Upper and Lower Kurdistan)

 In A Dictionary of Scripture Geography (published 1846), John Miles describes Upper and Lower Kurdistan as following:

 The northern, northwestern and northeastern parts of Kurdistan are referred to as upper Kurdistan, and includes the areas from west of Amed to Lake Urmia.

 The lowlands of southern Kurdistan are called lower Kurdistan.
 The main cities in this area are Kirkuk and Arbil.

 Climate

 Much of the region is typified by a continental climate – hot in the summer, cold in the winter.
 Despite this, much of the region is fertile and has historically exported grain and livestock.
 Precipitation varies between 200 and 400 mm a year in the plains, and between 700 and 3,000 mm a year on the high plateau between mountain chains.
 The mountainous zone along the borders with Iran and Turkey experiences dry summers, rainy and sometimes snowy winters, and damp springs, while to the south the climate progressively transitions toward semi-arid and desert zones.